Kristjan93/Arduino/Readme.md

 # Arduino Robot Programming

-> First step in programing a thinking robot with c++ next step Terminator.
+> First step in programming a thinking robot with c++ next step Terminator.

 ## Background

 Given a simple Arduino microcontroller board with 3 hardware extensions button, 3-color LED display, 7-segment LED display and light sensor my task was to configure the microcontroller board with the extensions and then program in c++ some functionality using those extensions.
-This is One of the first projects that really got me thinking that programing is super cool.
+This is One of the first projects that really got me thinking that programming is super cool.

 ## Functionality and Result